-SDC and SECO are two agencies within the Swiss Government, engaged in overseas development; they have collaborated to publish a Report on Effectiveness of SDC and SECO, focusing on the topic of employment and covering more than 70 interventions around the world implemented between 2005 and 2014.
+SDC and SECO are two agencies within the Swiss Government, engaged in overseas development; they have collaborated to publish a Report on Effectiveness of SDC and SECO (2017), focusing on the topic of employment and covering more than 70 interventions around the world implemented between 2005 and 2014.
 The goal of the independent report is to inform the public and politicians about the extent to which the objectives of SDC and SECO have been achieved and which factors have contributed to the achievement.
-The consultants also a summary document and an information video and 4 storytelling videos of beneficiaries.
+There are also a summary document and an information video.
 The other activities of the two agencies are outlined below.

 The Swiss Agency for Cooperation and Development (SDC) is Switzerland’s international cooperation agency within the Federal Department of Foreign Affairs (FDFA).
 In operating with other federal offices concerned, SDC is responsible for the overall coordination of development activities and cooperation with Eastern Europe, as well as for the humanitarian aid delivered by the Swiss Confederation.